Quick Links

 Misinformation Alert!

 The World Wide Web is a marvelous resource, but it also has some drawbacks.
 One is that it has the tendency to promote the rapid spread of misinformation.
 All one has to do is to put up some sloppily researched and/or incorrect data, and this will be picked up on by other persons who have no reason to believe otherwise, and who don't have the time or inclination to check their facts.
 Certain bits of misinformation about Wallace are currently being circulated in this fashion, and one fears that the inaccuracies will continue to spread unless somebody makes some effort to stem the tide.
-The following represent some of the more common errors regarding Wallace's life and work that are now blindly plying the electronic seas (see also my "It's On The Web..."--Or, When is a "Russel" a "Russel"?):
+The following represent some of the more common errors regarding Wallace's life and work that are now blindly plying the electronic seas (see also my now aging "It's On The Web..."--Or, When is a "Russel" a "Russel"?):

 • It has been reported a number of times that Wallace originated the term 'indefinite departure,' I find no evidence that he ever used this wording--despite the appearance of the phrase 'depart indefinitely' in the title of the Ternate essay of 1858.